xaslilac/weave/readme.md

 ## Overview

-Weave is a combination of an HTTPD server, and an application server (think [Express](http://expressjs.com/)) made for Node.js.
+Weave is an HTTPD App Server made for Node.js.
+It takes a unique approach to resolving file locations and gives you great control over the behavior of the server.

-Weave is written in Teal, (essentially lazy JavaScript, everything translates directly) and translated into JavaScript.
+Weave is written in Teal, compiled into JavaScript, and run in Node along side your own code to configure and control it.
-Since all translations are literal the generated code should be completely safe.

 ## Installation

 So installing is really weird right now.
-Eventually we'll get on npm and make everything easier but for now this is the closest script I could figure out and it's buggy.
+Eventually we'll get on npm and make everything easier but for now this script should work pretty well on UNIX systems.

-Basically..
+The basic idea is..
-1. Download and install Teal
+1. Download Teal from GitHub and install it with NPM as global to access the CLI
-2. Download Weave
+2. Download Weave and compile it to JavaScript using the `take` command
-3. Compile Weave from Teal to JavaScript with take
-4. Install the newly compiled Weave JavaScript with NPM as a global (command line) and as a regular module to include in your JavaScript.
+3. Install Weave with NPM in your usual directory to include in your code.

 ```Shell
 sudo npm install -g https://github.com/partheseas/teal/tarball/master